rnpgp/rnp/doc/Developers Guide.md

   impractical at times, so use your best judgement.
 * Each commit should be buildable and should pass all tests.
 This helps to ensure that git bisect remains a useful method of pinpointing issues.
+* Commit messages should follow 50/72 rule.
+* When integrating pull requests, merge function should be prefered over squashing.
+From the other hand, developers should squash commits and create meaningful commit stack before PR is merged into mainstream branch.
+  Merging commits like "Fix build" or "Implement comments from code review" should be avoided.

 # Continuous Integration (Travis CI)